EXPIRED MEDICINES

 • medicines that require specific storage conditions.

 If you are unsure whether a product is still suitable for use, ask a pharmacist.
-But as a household rule, it is best to assume: past expiry = return for disposal.
+But as a household rule, assume: past expiry = return for disposal.

 What should you never do with expired medicines?